gschmutz/bigdata-spark-workshop/01a-minio-object-storage copy/README.md

       └─ plane-data.csv
 ```

+> **What you should see:** The same tree but now with the actual filenames listed under each folder.

 We can see the same in the MinIO Aistor Console.
 In the **Buckets** menu, click on the `flight-bucket` to see the configuration of the bucket

 ![Alt Image Text](./images/minio-flight-bucket-details.png "MinIO flight-bucket details")